kenhding/flashcardApp/docs/merge_lists.md

 </figure>

 ![mergedSheet]{ width="350", align=left}

-Finally, the selected sheets will be merged into one sheet named as `Flashing List-` + numeric `time stamp` (order: day, month, year, hour, min, second) based on your local time.
+After selecting the desired sheets, they will be merged into a single sheet, which will be named as `Flashing List-` followed by a numeric `time stamp`.
+The time stamp will be based on your local time and will be in the following order: day, month, year, hour, minute, second.

 ## Supplementary information

-* `Header` - The header should be specified as `front` or `back` in order to be detected by the app.
-Formatting does not matter.
+* `Header` - To ensure detection by the app, please specify the headers as `front` and `back`.
+The formatting of the header is not relevant.
-* `Position` - The layout of the sheet might be different, it does not matter as long as the first row specified the headers correctly.
+* `Position` - The layout of the sheet may vary; however, it is crucial to ensure that the headers are correctly specified in the first row of the sheet.

 [mergebutton]: assets/images/merge_button.png
 [sheetSwitch]: assets/images/sheets_switch.gif